 Gregory Scott Paul (1954 – ) is a freelance researcher, author and illustrator who works in paleontology, sociology and theology.
 Earl D. Cox is the founder of Metus Systems Group and an independent researcher.
-Their book, Beyond Humanity: Cyberevolution and Future Minds, is an assault on the mindset of those who oppose their view of scientific progress.
+Their book, Beyond Humanity: Cyberevolution and Future Minds, attacks the opponents of scientific progress.

 Paul and Cox argue that the universe, as well as all life and mind within it, have evolved over time from the bottom up.
 However, genes now have little to do with our evolution—science and technology move the accelerating rate of evolution.
 In the course of that evolution a general pattern emerges—more change in less time.
 While it took nature a long time to produce a bio-brain, technology will produce a cyber-brain much faster.

 Despite its promises people are ambivalent about science and technology (SciTech).
 They believe it will improve their lives, yet it has contributed to the death of millions.
 Its success has, in some sense, backfired.
 To be completely accepted SciTech must solve the problems of suffering and death which inevitably leads to questions about human nature.
 When taking a good look at human nature, the authors conclude that there is good news—we have brains that produce self-aware, conscious thought which is itself connected with wonderful auditory and visual systems.
 However, our bodies need sleep, demand exercise, lust for fatty foods, and have limited mobility and strength.